-Applications for this pilot program were due for the initial submission review date by 11:59 pm on Sunday, November 13th, 2022.
-After that, the lottery process (which will be recorded and shared on this page and with applicants for transparency) began the week of October 2, and applicants were notified by if they were chosen through the lottery system.
-If there were still available residencies left after the initial deadline, applications would be accepted on a rolling basis, ending once residencies fill up or by February 1st, 2023.
-Updated: all pilot residency openings have been filled as of December 1, 2022.
-Residencies for the pilot program will happen between October 2023 – April 2024.
+Applications for this program were due for the initial submission review date by 11:59 pm on Sunday, October 1, 2023.
+After that, the lottery process (which will be recorded and shared on this page and with applicants for transparency) began the week of October 2, and applicants were notified if they were chosen through the lottery system.
+If there were still available residencies left after the initial deadline, applications would be accepted on a rolling basis, ending once residencies fill up.
+All residency slots were filled for this round.
+Residencies will happen between October 2023 – April 2024.
 There were 12 weeks of residencies available to distribute for this year’s program.
 Artists were able to choose one or two week long residencies, could choose additional funds of up to $500 for supplies if working on a creative project, and also could request to be in a cohort residency model, where another BIPOC artist would be in residence at a different location at the same time.
 Additional information can be found in the FAQ document linked here, as well as in this Informational Session video which was recorded here.

 This new program offers residency support for Minnesota BIPOC practicing artists and their families at all stages in their careers, working in all mediums.
 The artist is welcome to use studio space for art if desired, but it is not required.
 As such, there is no output or product required for this residency.
 The length of residency is optional between one and two weeks long, as it fits within Lanesboro Arts events calendar.
 The residency offers a weekly stipend of $1,250 to cover food and other costs while in residence.
 There is an additional budget of $500 per residency (note: this $500 art supplies budget is total amount per artist, regardless of length of residency) for art supplies, if an artistic project is pursued during the residency.
 The artist residency may also be completed as a cohort, for which applicants may apply together, and each artist will receive their own stipend and artist supplies budget.